• About TTT

 Things To Do At Dinosaur Valley State Park

-On May 13, 2023, from 8-9 pm, this park will celebrate the 100 Years of Texas State Park with its 100 S’more Years of Texas State Parks!
-Free s’mores for everyone with your park entry fee.
+On May 13, 2023, the park celebrated 100 Years of Texas State Parks with its 100 S’more Years of Texas State Parks!
+Free s’mores were given to everyone with a paid park entry.

 Admission: $8, and 12 and under are free.